TRANSFORMING BASE SUBSTANCES INTO GOLD

 5. organic matter: promotes microorganism growth, which can lead to fouling, corrosion, and other system issues such as foaming.
 It can also lead to fouling of other equipment treating the blow-down water such as Reverse Osmosis skids.

-6. silica: is known for causing hard scale deposits
+6. silica: is known for causing hard scale deposits especially when combined with magnesium.

 8. total dissolved solids (TDS): contribute to scaling, foaming, and/or corrosion